Michael T. Bowser

 The focus of the Bowser group is to advance bioanalytical technologies used to study problems of biological and medical importance.
 Technologies of expertise include high-speed microdialysis assays, aptamers and microfluidics.
 Major contributions made by the Bowser group include:

-- the development of microfluidic strategies for isolating aptamers (i.e., CE-SELEX);
+- development of microfluidic strategies for isolating aptamers (i.e. CE-SELEX);

-Applications of particular interest include adipocyte signaling in obesity, modulation of heart function using short protein interacting oligonucleotides, aptamers that facilitate cell delivery, and high-speed multidimensional separations.
+Applications of particular interest include adipocyte signaling in obesity, modulation of heart function using short protein interacting oligonucleotides, aptamers that facilitate cell delivery or catalyze reactions, and high-speed multidimensional separations.

 Honors and Awards